 For employees who work in the field, they understand that dealing with dogs is a common occurrence.
 We cannot assume all dogs are friendly since we do not understand the owner's intentions with the dog.
-By maintaining a questioning attitude, we can ensure that we stay focused around dogs and that will help eliminate the chance of experiencing a dog bite or attack by a dog.
+By maintaining a questioning attitude, we can ensure that we stay focused around dogs to help eliminate the chance of experiencing a dog bite or dog attack.